-Members of the USLAW Employment & Labor Practice Group focus on supplying real-world tailored solutions to labor and employment issues.
-They work collaboratively with our clients’ in-house legal and human resources professionals to ward off potential challenges with carefully planned policy formation, implementation and training.
+Members of the USLAW Labor and Employment Law Practice Group focus on supplying real-world, tailored solutions, working collaboratively with clients’ in-house legal and human resources professionals, to ward off potential challenges, carefully plan policies and training, and to implement best practices.

-With highly qualified and experienced employment & labor attorneys located throughout the country, group members are uniquely positioned to offer cutting edge legal services in a cost-effective manner.
-The Group’s nationwide presence and expertise permits us to respond expeditiously to clients wherever and whenever our members are needed.
+With highly qualified and experienced employment and labor attorneys located throughout the country, group members are uniquely positioned to offer cutting-edge legal services in a cost-effective manner.
+The group’s nationwide presence and experience permit us to respond expeditiously to clients wherever and whenever our members are needed.
 Through the group’s extensive collective experience representing both private and public sector clients, member attorneys have gained a deep understanding of our clients’ needs and goals in dealing with employees and labor unions.